Ask Experts Questions for FREE Help!

 New Member

-thanks for the reply - just to clarify, this would apply to interior 2x4 walls only, so that there is sheetrock on both sides of the the wall. seems that the screws for the sheetrock at the back side of the wall could pentrate either the box, or wires - the back of an 18 cuin box is less than 1" from the sheetrock.
+thanks for the reply - just to clarify, this would apply to interior 2x4 walls only, so that there is sheetrock on both sides of the wall.
+Seems that the screws for the sheetrock at the back side of the wall could pentrate either the box, or wires - the back of an 18 cuin box is less than 1" from the sheetrock.
 The romex coming from the back of the the box is less than 1/2" from the sheetrock.

-i'm also getting into a bit of a bind here with code for a bathroom (20amp GFI and 12/2 wire) with a light and fan switch in a two-gang box, with a branch to an outlet box, I'll have to use 22cuin boxes - the back of the box would be almost touching the sheetrock on the other side of the wall.
+I'm also getting into a bit of a bind here with code for a bathroom (20amp GFI and 12/2 wire) with a light and fan switch in a two-gang box, with a branch to an outlet box, I'll have to use 22cuin boxes - the back of the box would be almost touching the sheetrock on the other side of the wall.
 Do I need to add some steel plates big enough to cover the box and wires around it?

 the 18cuin boxes are also 2 3/4" deep, which only leaves about 1" from the back of the box to the sheetrock